gergelyszabo94/csgo-trader-extension/README.md

 - Shows a countdown that counts down to the date when the items will become tradable

 Feel free to contribute (even with ideas)

+You can now install it from the <a target="_blank" href="https://chrome.google.com/webstore/detail/csgo-trader/kaibcgikagnkfgjnibflebpldakfhfih/">Chrome Web Store</a>.